 For his part, Mark said he couldn’t have done it without Joel by his side.

-“He would be dressed in full make-up, in pink-striped Zebrtron costume, with green Cindy the Dragon arms,” Mark recalled, who hasn’t seen Mark in two decades.
+“He would be dressed in full make-up, in pink-striped Zebrtron costume, with green Cindy the Dragon arms,” Mark recalled, who hasn’t seen Joel in two decades.
 “I would be talking with him, hearing him do that ‘ya dadabo be ragga‘ Cindy the Dragon talk, but I would be looking at Zebtron ….
 Sometimes it was all I could do to stop from cracking up!”

 Not everything went as smoothly.
 Creative directors and museum consultants were brought on to increase the art history component of the show, but most of their suggestions rubbed Mark the wrong way.